Healthy-AI/IncomeSim/datasheet.md

 ### When will the dataset be distributed?

-The dataset has been distributed as of June 13, 2023.
+An early version of the dataset has been distributed as of June, 2023.
+The IncomeSCM-1.0.CATE release has been available since June 7, 2024.

 ### Will the dataset be distributed under a copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)?